 Fettuccine with Mushroom Cream Sauce

 There are a few steps to this dish, but none of them are overly complicated.
-The biggest thing that can make or break it is the chicken.
-Grilled chicken can quickly become dry if not prepared correctly.
+The biggest thing is marinating the chicken overnight and not overcooking it.
+Grilled chicken breasts can quickly become dry if not prepared correctly.

 Fettuccine with Mushroom Cream Sauce Recipe